 Is the fourth largest island in the archipelago, La Digue is a paradise for nature lovers and those wanting to experience traditional island life; bicycles and oxcarts are popular modes of transport here.
 The island provides you with white-sand beaches and granite rock blouders.

 Anse Source D’Argent:

 You do need to pay to access the beach at the nearby L’Union Estate, where your admission includes a tour through this old copra factory and vanilla plantation.
 Another sightseeing attraction in the area is the Veuve Nature Reserve.
 Diving and rock climbing are also popular things to do here.

 Sainte Anne Island

 Has six islands and is a 15- to 20-minute boat ride off the coast of Mahé near Victoria.
 Sainte Anne National Marine Park became the first national park in the Indian Ocean in 1973.
-Snorkelling, scuba diving, and glass-bottom boat excursions will allow you to experience the wonderful sea life.
+Snorkeling, scuba diving, and glass-bottom boat excursions will allow you to experience the wonderful sea life.

-Is a marine park, 30 kilometres off Mahé’s west coast, it is well known for its rich biodiversity.
-It’s the only other island in the Seychelles besides Mahé with a forest, which hugs the 731-meter peak of Mont Dauban.
+Is a marine park, 30 kilometers off Mahé’s west coast, it is well known for its rich biodiversity.
+It’s the only other island in Seychelles besides Mahé with a forest, which hugs the 731-meter peak of Mont Dauban.
 It is the third largest island, The park is home to more than 2,000 species, including birds, geckos, and turtles.
 There are also incredible caves and fantastic beaches for you to explore here.